 Global supply chain management involves planning how the entire supply chain will function as an integrated whole, with the aim of generating an optimum level of customer service while being as cost efficient as possible.

-Other aims include increasing the speed by which your product reaches your customers, as well as flexibility in dealing with customer transactions.
+Other aims include increasing the speed your product reaches your customers, as well as flexibility in dealing with customer transactions.

-It incorporates management processes that integrate the network of suppliers, manufacturers, warehouses and retail outlets so that the right type of goods are sourced, supplied, produced and shipped in the right quantities, to the right locations, at the right time and are received in sound condition.
+It incorporates management processes that integrate the network of suppliers, manufacturers, warehouses and retail outlets.
+This ensures the right type of goods are sourced, supplied, produced and shipped.
+These processes also help guarantee shipments are in the right quantities, locations, arrive on time and are in sound condition.

-To achieve successful integration, flows of information (such as purchase orders, shipping notices, waybills and invoices), materials (including raw and finished products) and finances (payments and refunds) through the supply chain must be co-ordinated effectively.
+To achieve successful integration, flows of information, materials and finances through the supply chain must be co-ordinated effectively.

 What are the three things all successful supply chain management needs?